wtoivo/RM2-F2F-quali-book/book/01-labs.Rmd

 ---

 In Lab 2, you will form into the groups that you will  be in for the rest of the semester.
-You will be able to find your group in the spreadsheet at the bottom of the Week 2 Moodle (https://moodle.gla.ac.uk/course/view.php?id=38155&section=3) (please note the spreadsheet will only become available after Week 2 starts).
+You will be able to find your group in the spreadsheet at the bottom of the [Week 2 Moodle](https://moodle.gla.ac.uk/course/view.php?id=38155&section=3) (please note the spreadsheet will only become available after Week 2 starts).
 In these groups, you will a) design, run and transcribe a focus group with a group in your lab as your participants, b) participate in another group's focus group, and c) write a qualitative group proposal.

 In today's lab, there will be some time spent getting to know each other, then we will ask you to develop a group agreement (see below).
-You should also discuss the different topics (*add in link for this*) that you can choose for your project, seeing whether any stand out as preferred options among the group.
+You should also discuss the [different topics](https://wtoivo.github.io/RM2-F2F-quali-book/group-project-preparation.html#topic-guide) that you can choose for your project, seeing whether any stand out as preferred options among the group.

 ### Lab 2 Activity 1: Group Agreements and Task Allocation